komal3120/Breaking-Bad/README.md

+# Breaking-Bad
+This app is developed in ReactJs with HTML, CSS and Javascript.
+This App shows all Breaking Bad Character with fliping card.
+You can also search character by name in search bar.
+This app also contains pagination.

+# Want to demo ?

-# Getting Started with Create React App
+# Getting Started with Create React Breaking Bad App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).